Skip to main content

 If you can view and create issue links in Jira, but they’re missing on the User Story Map:

-• Check if you’re Jira Cloud, or Jira Data Center / Server.
-On Jira Cloud, the page URL will always have “.atlassian.net”.
-Dependency lines are currently only available when using the app on Jira Cloud.
+• On Jira Cloud, the page URL will always have “.atlassian.net”.
+Dependency visualization is available on the User story map on all Jira Cloud sites.

 • Check what filters are switched on in the Dependencies dropdown.